 - Reconnecting River Country

 - Water Recourse Plans

 For First Nations People, water is life and we are its caretakers.
 Aboriginal people have always cared for and continue to nurture our waterways and use water to sustain our social, cultural and economical wellbeing.

 NSWALC, LALCs and Aboriginal people have long called for improved water management and involvement of Aboriginal people in water governance.
 It is unacceptable that Aboriginal communities in NSW do not have access to clean, safe drinking water, or access to their rivers, lakes and cultural sites.

-The Water is Life series explores the importance of Aboriginal people's connection to water in the campaign to push for ongoing water rights, cultural connections and use of the waterways, to provide for healthy communities.
+Water is Life is a six-part video series exploring the importance of Aboriginal people's connection to water in the campaign to push for ongoing water rights, cultural connections and use of the waterways, to provide for healthy communities.